ibs12/Light-and-Sound-Memory-Game/README.md

 Allowed users to set there own desired length of the pattern

+Allowed users to set there own desired time limit

 Allowed users to set there own desired length clue hold time

 Allowed users to set there own desired amount of clue hold time that changes each turn

+Allowed users to set there own desired amount of mistakes allowed until they lose

+Added dark-mode

+Reset Button to reset settings to default except for dark mode

+Created side navigation bar for user to easily access settings

 - [Diffent levels of difficulty with shorter amount of time to play back pattern and clue sequences being played even faster than what I have right now, multiples sounds for each button, Create a musical mode where it just plays random instruments at the same time since all of my buttons already play instruments it wouldn't be too hard to add a few more buttons.
 I would overall want to make a better user interface]